A BBQ favorite side, these Instant Pot Cowboy Beans are made with a variety of beans, brown sugar, ground beef, and bacon.

 To cook the bacon, cut the strips into small pieces before adding them to the beef.
 Once the beef and the bacon have been cooked, drain any excess fat from the pot.
 If you use leaner beef, there won’t be as much fat to drain.

 Saute the onion along with the bacon and beef to maximize the flavors of the onion.

 Once the beef and the bacon have been sautéed, it is very important to deglaze the pot.

-To deglaze the pot, add the water and use it loosen and stuck-on bits.
-Scrape the bottom of the pot until all of the stuck on bits are removed.
+To deglaze the pot, add the water and use it to loosen any stuck-on bits.
+Scrape the bottom of the pot until all of the stuck-on bits are removed.

 Ingredients in Instant Pot Cowboy Beans